 Bass traps are one of the most important for sound treatment.
 They are specifically for low frequencies and are thicker than acoustic panels.
 And because the low frequency is the most problematic, you must have a bass trap.

 Bass or low frequency tend to gather in corners and without good treatment, you will have many unwanted issues.
 So, typically people place bass traps in corners.
 And it’s better to place them in every corner a room has.

-Acoustic panels are for walls, they are thinner than bass traps and they don’t absorb low frequencies as good as bass traps.
+Absorbing acoustic panels are for walls, they are thinner than bass traps and they don’t absorb low frequencies as well as bass traps.
 Wall panels are for mid and high frequencies.
 You should have them on every wall.
 Also, if you have a frum in your room, definitely place a panel behind it.